Skip to main content

 As the novel unfolds, I was struck by Rhode’s portrayal of Nettie’s gradual transformation from a passive, grieving wife to a woman taking charge of her life.
 After Derrick leaves, she channels her grief into her father’s silk mill, helping the employees who, much like herself, are burdened by their circumstances.

 What I appreciated about Rhode’s writing is her ability to navigate these themes without turning the narrative into a melodramatic tear-jerker.
-The characters are deeply flawed, but this only makes them more relatable.
+The characters are flawed, but this only makes them more relatable.
 They feel like real people, struggling through an extraordinary period in history.

 Must Read:Book Review: An Old-Fashioned Girl by Betty Neels

 Perhaps what gives this story its emotional heft is its foundation in realism.
 The stakes are high, but not in the typical "will they or won't they" way.
-We aren’t wondering if Nettie and Derrick will end up together; instead, we’re invested in whether they will survive their respective journeys with their sense of self intact.
+We aren’t wondering if Nettie and Derrick will end up together; instead, we are invested in whether they will survive their respective journeys with their sense of self intact.
 Can they rebuild their relationship, or will it be lost to the crosswinds of war and personal failure?

 Editor's Pick for you: Exploring Allegiant by Veronica Roth: A Journey Beyond the Faction

 "A Famous Quote?"
-Yes, There Is One
+Yes, There is one

 One quote I believe encapsulates the essence of Crosswinds, is when Nettie confides in her sister about Derrick leaving: